kanbanyte/sepa/assessments/sadrr.md

 The ROS2 nodes and the vision system nodes will communicate by actions.
 In ROS2 actions allow you to execute long running tasks, provide regular feedback, and are cancellable.
 They consist of three parts: a goal, feedback, and a result.
-An “action client” node sends a goal to an “action server” node that acknowledges the goal and returns a stream of feedback and a result.
+An *action client* node sends a goal to an *action server* node that acknowledges the goal and returns a stream of feedback and a result.
 This will create a feedback loop allowing the perception system and the robotic system to be in constant communication.